-- 56 full proposals for PreSeed funding reviewed by the KiwiNet IC, 49 of which were eventually approved for Tier 2 investment.
-This equated to \$8.3M PreSeed allocated to Tier Two projects by the KiwiNet IC, \$5.3M of which came from the KiwiNet PreSeed pool. - 140 project previews were presented for feedback from the committee.
+- 21 full proposals for PreSeed funding reviewed by the KiwiNet IC, 17 of which were eventually approved for Tier 2 investment.
+Of these projects, 2 were from organisations such as Otago Innovation and SCION, who do not pool their PreSeed allocation with KiwiNet.
+This equated to \$3.4M PreSeed allocated to Tier Two projects by the KiwiNet IC, \$2.9M of which came from the KiwiNet PreSeed pool. - 41 project previews were presented for feedback from the committee.